unb3rechenbar/TypstPackages/README.md

 ```
 #import "@environments/boxdef:0.1.0": *
 ```
 to use the package `boxdef` in version `0.1.0` from the namespace `environments`.
-The `*` is a wildcard to import all definitions from the package.
+The `*` is a wildcard to import all definitions contained in the package.
+You can also import specific definitions by replacing `*` with the name of the definition you want to use.

+# Versions
+Notice that there are multiple versions of the same package available, as you can see in the repository tree.
+My intent is to assure backwards compatibility by introducing legacy code, which may not always be possible.

 # Examples
 A quick example for the definition environment in `boxdef` could be:
 ```
-#import "@environments/boxdef:0.1.0": *
+#import "@environments/boxdef:0.2.1": *

 #set heading(numbering: "1.")

-#definitionsbox(
-  "Neue Definition",
-  [
-    Das hier ist eine Definition, welche die vordefinierte Box nutzt, *OHNE* jemals speziell in diesem Dokment definiert worden zu sein.
+#mdef("My First Definition")[
+   We call a manifold $M$ _my way_ if it has _this_ fancy property.
 ]
-)

 ```